lsst-tstn/tstn-024/index.rst

 ..
     This next bit feel repetitive..

-This architecture (or methodology) means the number functions that get executed by the scriptQueue will be very large and their complexity varies significantly.
+This architecture (or methodology) means the number of different operations that get executed by the scriptQueue will be very large and their complexity varies significantly.
-For instance, when operators need to prepare the observatory for calibrations or for night operation, they will add a rather complex script to the ScriptQueue that will perform all the required tasks (e.g. position telescope and dome, perform required fine tuning in positioning, open mirror covers and so on).
+For instance, when observing specialists need to prepare the observatory for calibrations or for night operation, they will add a rather complex script to the ScriptQueue that will perform all the required tasks (e.g. position telescope and dome, perform required fine tuning in positioning, open mirror covers and so on).
 The Scheduler for the survey essentially adds scripts to the scriptQueue after each visit until told by the observer to stop.

 As mentioned already, interacting with the ScriptQueue is mainly done through :ref:`LOVE ScriptQueue user interface <fig-scriptqueueui>`.